mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 In a head-on collision between two vehicles, the Speed Band Numbers of both are added to calculate the collision damage.

-Any unsecured passengers in a vehicle damaged in a collision take the same damage and, in open vehicles, are thrown 10 metres for every Speed Band Number.
+Any unsecured passengers in a vehicle damaged in a collision take the same damage and, in open vehicles, are thrown 10 meters for every Speed Band Number.
 Damage to passengers involved in collisions ignores any personal armor.

 Secured passengers (those wearing seatbelts or something similar) are not thrown anywhere and take one quarter of this damage.